15 NYC Playgrounds Kids Will Never Want to Leave

 Address: West St. & N. Moore St., Tribeca

-Timings: 6 a.m. to 1 a.m. daily
+Hours: 6 am. to 1 am daily

-Specialty: Modern waterfront playground with sand play and long slides.
+Standout Features: Modern waterfront playground with sand play and long slides.

 This modern, waterfront playground is a family favorite for good reason.
-A massive sandbox, water sprays, climbing structures, and long slides keep kids entertained, while parents appreciate the shade, seating, and skyline views.
+A massive sandbox, water sprays, climbing structures, and long slides keep kids entertained, while parents can appreciate the shade, seating, and skyline views.
 Located steps from mini golf and snack stands, it’s easy to spend an entire morning or afternoon here.
 The fully enclosed design offers peace of mind, and its fresh layout makes it one of the best all-ages playgrounds downtown.

 Tom Otterness Playground – Riverside Park South: Playground with Artistic Sculptures